microsoft/fluentui/rfcs/shared/build-system/07-standard-package-structure-for-v9.md

 README.md
 ```

 We're already following this convention when it comes to e2e so most of the work will be extracting stories out of the `src` folder and moving those to the root of the package.
 The asset files will also need to be moved to the appropriate `assets` subfolder.
-And finally, the `.npmignore` file will then be updated to ignore any asset files and files living within the documentation folder.
+The `.npmignore` file will then be updated to ignore any asset files and files living within the documentation folder.
+Also, the old `common/` folder which caused confusion and unexpected linting errors will now be replaced with a more robust `testing/` subfolder within the `src` folder to house the conformance testing factory and any mock testing files to be used in multiple tests within a package.

 ## Pros and Cons